20 Favorite Read Alouds for 1st Graders

 What would be some ways to tie your read alouds into lesson plans?
 You might consider theme, authors craft, literacy skills, or other concepts depending on your content-area curriculum and the grade level you’re teaching.

-That’s why for each book below, I am including possible learning connections.
+That’s why for some of the books below, I am including possible learning connections.
 I hope they’re helpful.

-Recommended Easy Chapter Books for First Grade (Independent Reading)
+Recommended Chapter Books for First Grade (Independent Reading)

 More Read Aloud Book Lists: